julsraemy/prezi/md/sts-ch-2023.md

 Through a process of manual annotation and mapping of short excerpts from a variety of archaeological texts from Çatalhöyük [tʃaˈtaɫhœjyc] in Turkey to the CIDOC Conceptual Reference Model, a high-level ontology, they sought to examine and compare the representational affordances and resistances of data.

+But here I must say what I mean when I say ontology in Computer Science.

+An ontology is an explicit specification of a conceptualization.
+The term is borrowed from philosophy, where an ontology is a systematic account of Existence.
+For knowledge-based systems, what “exists” is exactly that which can be represented.

 Structured data (using CRM) fails to map the more natural modes of expression found in various types of archaeological text.

 - Structured Data are “Representations”: The implication is that data that do not conform to a consensus of the “norm” are hard to situate within any type of structured data.